yonseo/kitsune/README.md

 2) In your browser go to http://localhost/phpMyAdmin
 3) In phpMyAdmin Create a database and name it kitsune_db.
 4) Simply import the sql file in phpMyAdmin to the database kitsune_db.
+5) Go to http://localhost to launch the app.

 Now you can test the app by uploading your own comic pages and create new books and read them. each comic book has an eye icon to read or a wrench/gear icon to edit.